flamurrogova/file_count_exporter/README.md

     	The address to listen on for HTTP requests <IP>:<PORT> (default "localhost:8800")
 ```

-Exporter takes a list of path which should be be monitored.
+Exporter takes a list of paths which should be be monitored.

-Files are counted using __"fsnotify"__ Go package, so even large folders can be tracked easily.
+File are counted using os.ReadDir().

-Go package __"fsnotify"__ uses __"inotify"__ on Linux.
-__"inotify"__ is a Linux kernel subsystem that provides a mechanism to efficently monitor filesystem events such as :
-- creation, deletion, modification, accessing

-of files or directories.